WTVA: WTVA

-Programming

-Syndicated programming on the station includes Wheel of Fortune, Dr. Phil, Inside Edition, and Jeopardy!.
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WTVA).
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WTVA, to Gray Media for $171 million; this would mark Gray's entry into the Columbus–Tupelo market.

 Newscasts

 In March 2000, WTVA began producing a Sunday through Friday night prime time newscast on WLOV-TV.
-Currently known as WTVA 9 News on WLOV, this broadcast can be seen for an hour on weekdays and half an hour on weekends.
+Last known as WTVA 9 News on WLOV, this broadcast could be seen for an hour on weekdays and half an hour on weekends.
 That newscast was expanded to seven nights a week on July 1, 2017.
-WLOV also airs WTVA 9 News on WLOV from 6-9 a.m., produced by WTVA that competes with a sixty-minute show seen on The CW affiliate WCBI-DT3.
+WLOV also aired WTVA 9 News on WLOV from 6 to 9 a.m., produced by WTVA that competes with a sixty-minute show seen on The CW affiliate WCBI-DT3.
 On April 20, 2009, WTVA became the first station in the market and second in the state to upgrade local news to high definition level (WLOV's show was included).
 Compared nationwide, it was the smallest market outlet that made the change.

 With the addition of ABC network programming on WTVA-DT2, the subchannel also airs local news programming as per the terms of its affiliation agreement, featuring simulcasts of most local newscasts seen on the primary channel.
 More specifically, WTVA's half-hour weekday newscasts at noon and 6 p.m. and its one-hour news and talk program Kay Bain's Saturday Mornin' Show is not seen on WTVA-DT2.
 WTVA-DT2 does, however, air an exclusive newscast weeknights at 6:30 p.m.
 The station operates a weather radar at its facilities that is known on-air as "StormTrack Doppler".

-WTVA's Weather Authority made national news on April 28, 2014 when chief meteorologist Matt Laubhan escorted the station's crew to the basement when an EF3 tornado struck nearby.
-After calling the National Weather Service in Memphis and operating without any radar data for three hours, he later won an Emmy in 2015 for his efforts.
+WTVA's Weather Authority made national news on April 28, 2014, when chief meteorologist Matt Laubhan frantically ordered his colleagues to the basement as a multi-vortex EF3 tornado came dangerously close to the station.
+After calling the National Weather Service in Memphis and operating without any radar data for three hours, he later won an Emmy in 2015 for his efforts that night.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WTVA, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+Three days later, following complaints from both viewers and local officials, AMG reversed their decision and local weather forecasting would continue.